Mainland or Free Zone EAU: Which structure to choose?

 Client Blvck Studio - company creation Dubai

-Adria client - business support in Dubai
+Adria customer - business support Dubai

-Client UGM Communication - Dubai-based company
+Client UGM Communication - Dubai company

-+ more than 500 companies
++ 500 companies

 Mainland or free zone: the comparison table for a quick decision

-The comparison table below summarizes the key criteria for choosing between Mainland and Free Zone in the UAE.
+The comparison table below summarises the key criteria for choosing between Mainland and Free Zone in the UAE.
 This summary enables you to assess the differences in terms of ownership, market access, taxation and operational requirements.

 Criteria Mainland Company Free Zone company

-Property 100% foreign ownership for most activities (since 2020).
-100% foreign with no restrictions.
+Property 100 % foreign for most activities (since 2020).
+100 % foreign without restrictions.

 Market access Direct access to the entire UAE and international market.
 Limited access to the zone and internationally.
 Local distributor required for Mainland market.